Lisa Pechersky

-Elizabeth "Lisa" Pechersky (born June 29, 1998) is a Canadian soccer player who plays for Vancouver Rise FC in the Northern Super League.
+Elizabeth "Lisa" Pechersky (born June 29, 1998) is a Canadian soccer player who plays for Montreal Roses FC in the Northern Super League.

 Early life

 Pechersky played youth soccer with North Mississauga SC and the Woodbridge Strikers.
 She also played with the Ontario provincial team from U14 to U16 level and won a gold medal at the Canadian National Championships with Team Ontario.

 College career

 In 2016, Pechersky began attending the University of Memphis, where she played for the women's soccer team.
 In 2017, she redshirted the season, extending her eligibility another season.
 On October 31, 2019, she scored her first collegiate goal in a victory over the Tulsa Golden Hurricane.
 At the end of the 2021 Spring season (delayed from the 2020 Fall due to the COVID-19 pandemic), she was named to the All-American Athletic Conference Second Team.
 She was named to the AAC All-Academic team four times from 2017 to 2020.